The Coalition for Children

 Visual Breathing

-Find a quiet, comfortable place to sit, lie down or step away for a second (bathroom, closet, step outside, etc).
+• Find a quiet, comfortable place to sit, lie down or step away for a second (bathroom, closet, outside etc).

-2. Try a DEEP breath in slowly through your nose, allowing your chest and lower belly to rise as you fill your lungs.
-Let your abdomen expand fully.
+• DEEP breath IN slowly through your nose, allowing your chest/belly to rise as you fill your lungs.

-3. Breathe out slowly through your mouth (or your nose, if that feels more natural).
+• Breathe OUT slowly through your mouth (or your nose, if that feels more natural).

 • Apple Watch (vibrations, visuals)